-I experience ultra ultra rapid mood cycling.
+I experience ultra ultra rapid mood cycling (also referred to as ultradian mood cycling).
 My moods change markedly throughout the day, mostly tending towards elation/euphoria.
 Medication has no effect on me.

-Most days, a number of times, I will believe that people are listening to my thoughts, and trying to control my thoughts using a force called sonic.
+Most days, a number of times, I will believe that people are listening to my thoughts, and trying to insert a force called sonic into my head.

 Otherwise, I’m perfectly normal.